Kodama (album)

-Kodama (Japanese for "tree spirit" or "echo") is the fifth studio album by French metal band Alcest.
-It was released on September 30, 2016 via Prophecy Productions.
+Kodama (Japanese for "tree spirit" or "echo") is the fifth studio album by French post-black metal band Alcest.
+It was released on 30 September 2016 via Prophecy Productions.
 It is a concept album about "the confrontation of the natural world and the human world", inspired by Hayao Miyazaki's film Princess Mononoke.
-Musically the album is a return to the band's earlier blackgaze style, due to Neige's feeling that he "needed to go for something more punchy, darker, and more personal too."
-Kodama is also the first Alcest album to feature Indria Saray performing on bass, though he has played with the band live since 2010.
+Musically the album is a return to the band's earlier blackgaze style, due to Neige's feeling that he "needed to go for something more punchy, darker, and more personal."
+Kodama is also the first Alcest album to feature bassist Indria Saray, though he has performed live with the band since 2010.